coostdocs/codoc/content/en/co/fastring.md

 ### ———————————
 ### fastring::clear

 ```cpp
 void clear();
 ```

 - This method only sets the size of fastring to 0, and the capacity remains unchanged.

 ### fastring::ensure

 ```cpp
 void ensure(size_t n);
 ```

 - This method ensures that the remaining memory of fastring can hold at least n characters.

 ### fastring::reserve

 ```cpp
 void reserve(size_t n);
 ```

-- This method adjusts the capacity of fastring to ensure that the capacity is at least n.
+- This method ensures that the capacity of fastring is at least n.
 - When n is less than the original capacity, the capacity remains unchanged.

 ### fastring::resize

 ```cpp
 void resize(size_t n);
 ```

 - This method sets the size of fastring to n.
 - When n is greater than the original size, this operation will expand size to n, but will not fill the expanded part with '\0'.

 - Example

 ```cpp
 fastring s("hello");